Creating connections between language, medicine, faith and the world we share.

 Her writing has appeared in The Christian Century, Weavings, Sojourners, Prism, Conversations, Christianity Today, Academic Medicine, Medical Humanities, Literature and Medicine, and a variety of other academic and trade publications.

-Her most recent book, Patient Poets: Illness from Inside Out, is now available from UC Medical Humanities Press (or from a variety of online book sources).
+Her most recent book, What’s in a Phrase? – Pausing where Scripture Gives You Pause, is now available from Eerdmans (or from a variety of online book sources).
 Christ, My Companion has just been reissued and is available through Wipf and Stock or online book sources.